Logan Jai Denyer

 I have physiotherapy and occupational therapy on a daily basis, I work really hard on what's asked of me but at the same time we have lots of fun.

-I am now a healthy seven year old boy with such a big character , also I'm a proper little chatter box and love spending time with my family and friends.
+I am now a healthy eight year old boy with such a big character , also I'm a proper little chatter box and love spending time with my family and friends.

 I am currently able to roll and also sit unaided for a few for a bit, I can commando crawl but I am unable to walk independently but do have different types of equipment to help with everyday struggles.
 My left side is more affected which does cause me to use mainly my right side, my left hand is sometimes clenched especially when I'm concentrating which then makes it harder for me to do things on my own including holding cups, books and sometimes even my toys.
 Both of my legs are affected so i have splints to help correct my feet.